 In the Reserved state the Gate is expecting the client to commit resources, and thereby activate them.
 In Scenario 1, the Policy Server commits the resources on the client's behalf.
 To commit resources, the Policy Server MUST issue a Gate-Set command with a Traffic Profile that includes the Committed Envelope.
 The CMTS MUST again authorize the requested QoS against the Reserved envelope.
-If the authorization succeeds, the CMTS MUST stop timer T2 and start timer T3.
+If the authorization succeeds, the CMTS MUST start timer T3, and either stop timer T2 if the Authorized envelope equals the Committed envelope, or restart timer T2 if the Authorized Envelope is greater than the Committed Envelope.
 If the authorization fails, the CMTS MUST reset timer T2.